GPU-accelerated ECSs¶

 By default, P2s ECSs created using a Windows public image have the Tesla driver installed.

 If a P2s ECS is created using a private image, make sure that the Tesla driver was installed during the private image creation.
 If not, install the driver for computing acceleration after the ECS is created.
-For details, see Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS.
+For details, see Manually Installing a Tesla Driver on a GPU-accelerated ECS.

 GPU-accelerated ECSs differ greatly in general-purpose and heterogeneous computing power.
 Their specifications can only be changed to other specifications of the same instance type.